The book

 Black holes as phase-locked sinks

-A black hole acts as a phase sink.
-Phase information enters the region and becomes irreversibly locked beyond external access.
+Within PDT, black holes are interpreted as extreme phase-locking regions in which accessible phase information becomes progressively restricted.
 The event horizon is the boundary at which phase relationships become inaccessible to outside observers, not where physics stops.
 Hawking radiation emerges from boundary-level resolution; information becomes inaccessible rather than destroyed.

 7. 64